Memnoc/better-cli-alerts/readme.md

-Cross platform CLI Alerts with colors with Cattpuccin colors and custom messages.
+Cross platform CLI Alerts with colors with [Catpuccin](https://github.com/catppuccin/palette) colors and custom messages.
 Work on macOS, Linux, and Windows.

 </h4>